 Across the street is a wonderful overlook of the Columbia River.
 This waterfall is just minutes from Bridal Veil and the drive over is just as gorgeous as the falls itself.
 As of 2018, the short trail to the falls is closed due to rock slides, however, you can still enjoy a nice view from the bridge.
+Update: Open as of 2022.
 It is more of a quick roadstop in an area filled with fantastic waterfalls, this being just one of many worth going out of your way for.

 Latourell Falls is yet another very impressive waterfall along the Columbia River Gorge Scenic Highway.
 This single plunge waterfall stands 224 feet tall and features a rare straight drop over a basalt cliff.
 Latourell is really amazing to see in person and pictures really do no justice for this one.
-There really are no trees in the way so you will have a perfect clear view of this one.
+There really are no trees in the way so you will enjoy a perfect clear view of this one.
 Here, you can get so close to the end of the falls that up you can feel the fresh mist, although it’s often freezing cold even through the late spring/early summer months.

 There is a short 2 mile loop to the upper falls, although we parked at Guy Talbot State Park and hiked a really short .25 mile alternative path to the Lower Falls.